touying-typ/touying/src/utils.typ

 #let typst-builtin-sequence = ([A] + [ ] + [B]).func()

-/// Determine if a content is a sequence
+/// Determine if a content is a sequence.
 ///
 /// Example: `is-sequence([a])` returns `true`
+///
+/// -> bool
 #let is-sequence(it) = {
   type(it) == content and it.func() == typst-builtin-sequence
 }